nicholasnet/common/README.md

 We simply copied those awesome packages and put in this package so that we can use it in any PHP application without bringing down any framework baggage.

-There is no external library dependency to run this package.
+There is no external library dependency to run this package except random_bytes polyfill that is used if you are using PHP < v7.

 ##Installation
 ### Via Composer